-Additional examples of alternative forms of communication are sign language interpretation; having material explained orally by staff; or having a third party representative (a friend, relative or advocate, named by the applicant) to receive, interpret and explain housing materials and be present at all meetings.
+Additional examples of alternative forms of communication are sign language interpretation; having material explained orally by staff; or having a third-party representative (a friend, relative or advocate, named by the applicant) to receive, interpret and explain housing materials and be present at all meetings.

-2-ILG.
+2-II.G.
 PHYSICAL ACCESSIBILITY

-The PHA must comply with a variety of regulations pertaining to physical accessibility, including, but not limited to the following:
+The PHA must comply with a variety of regulations pertaining to physical accessibility, including the following: